 - variety of scoops and containers to move the water to the top of the wall (see below)

 - scissors or Exact-o knife

-- (hole punch and zip ties or twist ties may be necessary depending on the type of surface you’re using)
+- hole punch, zip ties or twist ties may be necessary depending on the type of surface you’re using

 - milk cartons